Feeling fat. That just about sums up how my journey into holistic health began.

 And I had no idea what the answer was, I thought that I had tried everything.
 I thought that nothing worked.
 I thought that I had failed at every diet I had ever tried.
 I thought that the problem was me.
 And that I would never be happy.

 In my quest for the holy grail of skinny, I came across the book Skinny Bitch.
-It had the word skinny in it, so of course, it caught my attention, and I was definitely willing to be a bitch if it meant I could be skinny.
+It had the word skinny in it, so of course, it caught my attention, and I was definitely willing to be a bitch if it meant I could be skinny!

 Picking up that book changed the course of my life.

-For those of you who have read Skinny Bitch, you know that it has nothing to do with dieting or getting skinny quick.
+If you've read Skinny Bitch, you know that it has nothing to do with dieting or getting skinny quick.
 And has everything to do with proper nutrition.

 Skinny Bitch led me to Crazy Sexy Diet which led me to The Kind Diet, which led me to The Thrive Diet which led me to The Omnivore’s Dilemma, which led to me never picking up another book again that didn't have something to do with nutrition (okay, okay, I did read 50 Shades of Grey).